ihanli/twitterClient/README.txt

 :p		->	pull your tweets from server
 :t [message]	->	new tweet
 :f [tweeter]	->	follow a given tweeter
-:whoami?	->	get my tweeter
+:me	->	get my tweeter

 Compilation guide for Visual Studio (2010 in my case):